gndrmnn/nodepool/doc/source/ibmvpc.rst

           A unique name within the provider for this pool of resources.
 The name may not contain underscores.

+       .. attr:: priority
+          :type: int
+          :default: 100

+          The priority of this provider pool (a lesser number is a higher priority).
+Nodepool launchers will yield requests to other provider pools with a higher priority as long as they are not paused.
+This means that in general, higher priority pools will reach quota first before lower priority pools begin to be used.

+          This setting may be specified at the provider level in order to apply to all pools within that provider, or it can be overridden here for a specific pool.

        .. attr:: zone

           Name of the IBM Cloud region zone to interact with (e.g.,